muneebazam/automation-wizards/docs/lessons/lesson2/_index.md

 6. Add your bot configuration to your *config.exs* file (under *config/* folder)

-7. Open up your command line and *cd* into the *Wizards-of-Automation* repository
+7. Open up your command line and *cd* into the *Automation-Wizards* repository

 8. Get all dependencies: ```mix deps.get```